Skip to main content

 Let’s look at the problem between the impresarios.

-The next problem is the management of common expenses.
+The next problem is the management of ordinary expenses.
 The Popular Culture and Arts Industry Development Act stipulates that the general expenses/costs of the artist management company and the expenses/costs related to the contracted entertainers must be separated, and the accounting between the entertainers must be separated (Principle of Separate Accounting, Article 14).
-In particular, misunderstandings and disputes arise at the point of separate accounting of common expenses/costs incurred between the artist management company and the entertainers and common expenses/costs among group entertainers.
+In particular, misunderstandings and disputes arise at the point of separate accounting of ordinary expenses/costs incurred between the artist management company and the entertainers and ordinary expenses/costs among group entertainers.
 This issue becomes even more complicated when the company manages multiple idol groups.
-It's not easy to keep track of them all.
+It’s not easy to keep track of them all.

 6. Fundraising (Equity and Debt)